zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-guide.md

         if (!token) return {}

         return {
           Authorization: `Bearer ${token}`,
         }
       },
     }),
   ],
 })
 ```

 Our application deals with tokens in multiple places.
-If we wanted to change the token's name, we would need to do so in multiple places.
+If we wanted to change the token's localStorage key, we would need to do so in multiple places.
 We should consider colocating all auth-token functions in a single module.
-We used `utils/auth.ts` for that.
+In this case, we have moved all token functions to `utils/auth.ts`.

-### Step 9.
+### Step 8.
 Add route guards to protect routes that require authentication

 We want to keep dashboard routes protected from unauthenticated users.
 If a user tries to go to the `/dashboard` route, we would like to redirect them to the login page.